CosmWasm/docs-deprecated/versioned_docs/version-0.14/getting-started/interact-with-contract.md

 # we should see this contract with 50000usponge
-wasmd query wasm contract $CONTRACT $NODE wasmd query account $CONTRACT $NODE
+wasmd query wasm contract $CONTRACT $NODE wasmd query bank balances $CONTRACT $NODE

 # you can dump entire contract state
 wasmd query wasm contract-state all $CONTRACT $NODE